ArshdeepSinghSyal/TerraformAnsibleAWS/README.md

 4. Make sure that your aws private key (###.pem) is present in the ~/.ssh directory.

+5. Rxecute the terraform script to instantiate the virtual machines

+'''
+terraform init
+terraform plan
+terraform apply
+'''

-5. Run the master playbook
+6. Run the master playbook

     ```ansible-playbook site-playbook.yml```
     <br>(to run it with default values)